BeckyLash/SPTrngTracker/README.md

 # SPTrngTracker
 JavaScript front-end for a SharePoint solution that allows students and trainers to record student training completions and print certificates.
 The solution can work as a front-end for a set of BCS external lists or, with some modifications, on a set of SharePoint custom lists.
-Provides working examples of SharePoint people picker control
+Provides working examples of SharePoint people picker control.
+Versions: SharePoint 2010 with some small modifications, 2013, and Office365

 Record a student's training completion